chandresh/www.chandresh.net/_posts/2020-12-01-words-i-learned-today.md

 Prosaic: Not challenging.
 (Like prose rather than poetry). नीरस.
 Example: The title of your book is so prosaic that most people are going to walk right past it in the store.¹

+If I looked up prosaic in the dictionary, it would probably say, “Immune to poetry.
+See also Mendes comma Sofia.”<sup>8</sup>

 Photo Source: <a href="https://memegenerator.net/img/instances/68321734/so-prosaic-and-dull.jpg">Memegenerator.net</a>

 Banality: Being banal (a thing that has no original creativity or spark²), Unoriginality.
 Triviality.